ipsy-md/docs/docs/open-science/research-data-management/bids.md

     !!! note "Save your behavioral data already in BIDS" It is convenient to save your raw behavioral files as BIDS compliant.

     Given the large variety of structures and formats that researchers use for their behavioral experiments, we do not provide an example.

+=== "Physiological data/Eye-tracking"

     ### Physiological data

     We recommend to read the [dedicated page](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/physiological-recordings.html) in the BIDS website.